dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ![Jun-Dec C v.
 D](/images/fitbit20.PNG "Jun-Dec C v.
 D")

 ### What have I learned?
-I'd hoped more sleep meant fewer calories.
+I'd hoped more sleep meant fewer next day calories.
 There's no good evidence for that in the last six months for me.
 This does assume these data are reliable, which could be problematic.
 But I'd hope to see at least something going on.